The views expressed by the host on this program obviously get action.

 That doesn't appear anywhere inside.

-He's got a big budget battle coming up in the fall, implementation of health care, so it's a more precarious position that he's in as he heads to vacation and has this final press conference.
+So it's a more precarious position that he's in as he heads to vacation and has this final press conference.

-Ooh, it's a bit of disappointing summer.
+Ooh, it's been a disappointing summer.

 NBC announces this big Hillary Clinton miniseries.